Rational cohomology of toric diagrams: Introduction

 and all other bigraded Betti numbers for~$\hoc D_{\leq q}$ vanish. \end{theoremM}

-Proof of the first part for Theorem~\ref{thmM:3} (see Theorem~\ref{thm:bskel} and Corollary~\ref{cor:efbb} below) follows from the above results by equating the Euler characteristic of the first and second pages from BKSS.
-Proof of second part for Theorem~\ref{thmM:3} is based on the dual to the Taylor-type complex introduced in~\cite{ay-17}, combined with the aforementioned methods of BKSS collapse and comparison SS.
-As an application, we describe the cohomology groups and bigraded Betti numbers of skeletons for toric manifolds and nonsingular compact toric varieties~$X_{\Sigma}$.
-In the case of a skeleton for~$\C P^{m-1}$ we compare the formulas from Theorem~\ref{thmM:3} with those implied by~\cite{fu-19},~\cite{gr-th-07}.
+As an application of Theorem~\ref{thmM:3}, we describe the ordinary and bigraded Betti numbers of skeletons for toric manifolds and nonsingular compact toric varieties~$X_{\Sigma}$.
+In the case of any skeleton for~$\C P^{m-1}$ we compare the obtained formulas from Theorem~\ref{thmM:3} with those implied by~\cite{fu-19,gr-th-07}.

 This note is organized as follows.
-In Section~\ref{sec:formality}, BKSS collapse for formal diagrams (based on natural formality over~$\Q$ of tori and their classifying spaces) is recalled after introducing some basic definitions.
-The necessary notions of (co)sheaf theory on posets are given in Section~\ref{sec:shposet}.
-Section~\ref{sec:zmss} contains a short recollection on Zeeman-McCrory spectral sequence for sheaves on posets, coskeletal spectral sequence and related collapse results.
-In Section~\ref{sec:tfac} we characterize homotopy colimits of~$T$-diagrams (over posets whose dual are CW posets) in terms of a certain class of~$T$-spaces (up to an equivariant homeomorphism).
-In the same section we compare the orbit and coskeletal spectral sequences for strongly reduced~$T$-diagrams and prove Theorem~\ref{thmm:1}.
+The necessary (for the purposes of this work) notions of (co)sheaf theory on posets are given in Section~\ref{sec:shposet}.
+In Section~\ref{sec:formality}, MVSS collapse for formal diagrams (based on natural formality over~$\Q$ of tori and their classifying spaces) is recalled after introducing some basic definitions.
+In Section~\ref{sec:tfac} we compare the orbit and coskeletal spectral sequences for strongly reduced~$T$-diagrams and prove Theorem~\ref{thmm:1}.
 In Section~\ref{sec:borel} we recall a diagrammatic description of the Borel space for~$\hoc D$ of a~$T$-diagram~$D$ and the respective EMSS.
 The comparison spectral sequence is introduced in Section~\ref{sec:compar}.
 Definition of equivariant formality, Cohen-Macaulayness for~$T$-spaces and the proof of Theorem~\ref{thmM:2} are given in Section~\ref{sec:eftoric}.
-The concluding Section~\ref{sec:betti} is devoted to computations of bigraded Betti numbers for equivariantly formal spaces and skeletons of~$T$-characteristic diagrams, providing the proof of Theorem~\ref{thmM:3}.
+The concluding Section~\ref{sec:betti} is devoted to computations of bigraded Betti numbers for equivariantly formal spaces and skeletons of toric diagrams, providing the proof of Theorem~\ref{thmM:3}.
 A detailed computation for (bigraded) Betti numbers for skeletons of a complex projective space concludes the note.